jianingli189/Interactive-Lab-Hub/Lab 1/README.md

 the interaction*:

 - **What inputs are available to the user?
 What responses does the work give?**
-     - *Primary input*: Light exposer including sunlight, lamplight and other room lights.
+     - *Primary input*: Surrounding light, including sunlight, lamplight, and room lighting.
      - *User interaction*: Turn on or turn off room lights, open or close curtains, install the stars on ceilings and walls, look at the stars.
      - *Responses*: Glow and become visible in the darkness just like real stars.
 Fade gradually.
 Appear brighter after stronger or longer light exposure.
 - **Who is present, and how does the piece color the relationships between them?**
-     -  The primary users are children, while parents often play an important supporting role in the interaction.
-At bedtime, a parent may turn off the room lights, allowing the glow-in-the-dark stars on the ceiling to gradually become visible.
-The child can then look at the glowing stars while falling asleep, creating the feeling of resting beneath a night sky filled with stars.
-The stars can also create a shared bedtime moment between parents and children.
-Parents and children may watch together as the stars emerge in the darkness, turning a simple bedtime routine into a moment of connection and shared imagination.
-For children who are afraid of the dark, the glowing stars can make darkness feel less threatening and more comforting.
-Over time, the stars may become a familiar and reassuring presence at bedtime, helping children look forward to going to sleep and gradually feel more comfortable falling asleep without their parents' presence.
+     - The primary users are children, particularly in a bedtime setting, while parents or caregivers often play a supporting role.
+A parent may turn off the bedroom light and leave the child with the glowing stars, creating a familiar transition from the daytime environment to bedtime.
+For children who are uncomfortable with darkness, the stars can make the room feel less empty or threatening and provide a familiar visual presence while they fall asleep.
+They can also create a shared moment of imagination between children and caregivers.
 - **What is the piece famous for?
 What are its strengths and its weaknesses?**
      - The piece is famous for transforming an ordinary bedroom into a miniature night sky after the lights are turned off.
 Their most recognizable feature is their ability to absorb light during the day and produce a soft glow in the darkness, creating a simple but magical visual experience.
 For many children, the stars can turn bedtime into an imaginative experience, making the dark room feel less empty or frightening.
      - *Strengths*: Simplicity and accessibility.
 They require no complicated controls, batteries, or active input from the user.
 The interaction is largely created by the transition between light and darkness: light charges the stars, while darkness reveals their glow.
 They are also inexpensive, easy to install, and can transform a familiar environment with very little effort.
 Their passive nature can also make them a comforting and unobtrusive presence at bedtime.